-How to Burp Baby—and Why They Need to Burp
+How to Burp A Baby—and Why They Need to Burp

 Burping baby is a common part of baby’s daily routine.
-But you might wonder, what causes the need for baby to burp, and why do they need assistance to burp?
+But you might wonder, what causes the need for baby to burp, and more importantly, how to burp a baby properly.

 - If baby was hungry before feeding, as they may have ingested more quickly, which may cause them to swallow more air.